aws-samples/amazon-ivs-moderation-with-record-to-s3-web-demo/serverless/README.md

 * `outputs.json` file can be useful to run helper script to deploy the front-end.
 * `email` parameter is used for sending sns alerts when a new task is assigned to the moderation queue. user@sample.com should be replaced with your email address.

 During the installation you should receive an email to subscribe to an SNS topic.
-You should accept the email.
+Follow th elink to complete the subscirption process.

-Once the installation is completed, note down the S3 bucket created.
-You should use this S3 bucket when you setup the recording configuration in IVS.
+Once the installation is completed, note down the Amazon S3 bucket created.
+You should use this bucket to setup the recording configuration in Amazon IVS.

 ### Post Installation Script

-Post installation script is used for deploying the default values in the database.
+Post installation script is used for deploying default values in the database.
 Before running the script, make sure that the `outputs.json` file is generated after the `cdk deploy` command.
 You can run the post installation script as follows.

 ```
 python post_installation_script.py